joachimruhs/booking/Documentation/Index.rst

 :License:
    This extension documentation is published under the `CC BY-NC-SA 4.0 <https://creativecommons.org/licenses/by-nc-sa/4.0/>`__ (Creative Commons) license

-Booking extension for FE users
+Booking extension for FE users for objects on a hourly base

 **TYPO3**